juergenweb/FrontendForms/README.md

 THIS IS PART OF THE NEXT UPDATE!!

 ### What is the module FrontendFormsManager?
-FrontendFormsManger is a module that will be shipped with FrontendForms, but will not be installed by default, because it is not necessary for running FrontendForms.
+FrontendFormsManger is a module that is delivered with FrontendForms, but is not installed by default, as it is not necessary for the operation of FrontendForms.

-This module is for entering questions for the SIMPLE QUESTION CAPTCHA in an easy to use interface and to make these questions usable in all forms.
-So you can manage all your questions in one place with the possibility to add, edit or delete or also to publish or unpublish questions.
-It contains also a little statistic section with charts.
+This module is for entering questions for the SIMPLE QUESTION CAPTCHA in an easy-to-use interface and to make these questions usable in all forms.
+So you can manage all your questions in one place and have the possibility to add, edit or delete questions or even publish or not publish them.
+It also includes a small statistical section with charts.

-For the future, it is planned to extend this module with further possibilities, but for now it is only an addon for the SIMPLE QUESTION CAPTCHA (June 2024).
+There are plans to expand this module with further options in the future, but for now it is only an add-on for the SIMPLE QUESTION CAPTCHA (June 2024).

-If you are not using the SIMPLE QUESTION CAPTCHA, installing this module makes no benefit for you (at the time of writing).
+If you do not use the SIMPLE QUESTION CAPTCHA, installing this module (at the time of writing) will not benefit you.

 ### How does it work?